nakocho/DatabaseAnalyzer/replit.md

 ## Overview

 This is a Flask web application designed to validate and clean Spanish user data from CSV files.
-The application specializes in validating Spanish identification documents (DNI, NIE, CIF) and normalizing phone numbers.
+The application specializes in validating Spanish identification documents (DNI, NIE, CIF), email addresses, and normalizing phone numbers.
 It provides a simple web interface for uploading CSV files and downloading processed results.

 ## User Preferences